content-left-bg.png

 Exhaustion and fatigue

-Monitor students for signs of fear, hesitancy, loss of balance, fatigue, disorientation, hunger and/or exhaustion.
+Continually monitor students for signs of fear, hesitancy, loss of balance, fatigue, disorientation, hunger and/or exhaustion

 Student issues